“Home is wherever I’m with you.”

 It was Family Home Evening again — our Monday-night Mormon family get-together my parents held sporadically.
 As was customary in our family during these times, we older children were taking advantage of the time together with our seemingly Godlike mom and pop to pump them for information about their past.
 After we’d heard about how they met and married, I couldn’t help but interject the all-important question: “Mama, were you a virgin when you married Daddy?”

-A man could have lots of wives … But the man had to be a virgin, too … on his first wedding night, anyway!
-(After that he could marry any number of women, though he was no longer a virgin.
+A man could have lots of wives … But the man had to be a virgin too, on his first wedding night, anyway!
+(After that, he could marry any number of women though he was no longer a virgin.
 Still, each of his wives had to be a virgin!
 But there were exceptions to this rule, too, such as in the case of divorce.)

-But it was an all-important question to me, given that Momma and Papa had so fervently impressed upon me and my siblings that we be chaste virgins when we married.
+But it was an all-important question to me, given Momma and Papa had so fervently impressed upon me and my siblings that we be chaste virgins when we married.
 We were not even to kiss a man till we were at the marriage alter!
 I repeat: We were not to kiss our loved one till we were at the marriage alter!!

 But I sensed the look exchanged between her and Papa suggested a special and personal secret held between the two.
 It left me with the impression the jury was still out on the Ma-plus-Pa virginity equation.

 Given their equivocation, I only wonder: Was Pa on the bottom or the top?
 And was their “wedding night” in the back of the pickup bouncing toward Ma’s parents’ home?
 That’s all I want to know!
 It’s more than I could know at the tender age of twelve … You have to know a little to ask a lot.
-At that age, I barely knew how babies were begot … and wished I knew not … if it was what I thought.
+At that age, I barely knew how babies were begot … wished I knew not if it was what I thought.

 Older and wiser now, I suspect some of that bouncing of the pickup bed that carried Mommy and Poppy from Mesa, Arizona to Chihuahua, Mexico was created by more than the bumps in the rutted, rugged 1944 roads those many hours the truck sped along at top speed towards Mama’s parents’ home.
 (Perhaps Uncle Ben was doing his utmost to get these two lovers — my future parents — to his father’s presence while his sister and soon-to-be brother-in-law were still “chaste”?)